 On Saturday a group of about 15 Connect-123 volunteers drove to Hermanus for a day of whale watching.
 Some of us went sea kayaking to get closer to the whales.
 We left Cape Town early to avoid the high wind forecast for Walker Bay.
 During my last trip to Hermanus (see July 24th blog) it was windy and overcast and I didn’t see any whales.
-This time I was hoping Walker Bay would be full of them andSpouting, wasn’t disappointed!
+This time I was hoping Walker Bay would be full of the creatures and wasn’t disappointed!

 The kayaks were sit-on-top, self-bailing, and easy to paddle.
-They certainly enabled us to get closer to the Southern Right Whales.
+They enabled us to get closer to the Southern Right Whales.
 We we were in the Bay for about two hours.
-Other animals that frequent the area include resident Bryde Whales, Cape Fur Seals, African Penguins, many species of sea birds, Cape Otters, and an occasional pod of Dolphins.
+Other animals that frequent the area include resident Bryde’s Whales, Cape Fur Seals, African Penguins, many species of sea birds, Cape Otters, and an occasional pod of Dolphins.
 It was a sunny day and the sea cliffs and Overberg Mountains in the background added extra beauty to the experience.

 Our guides did not recommend bringing cameras on the kayaks but they took photos during the outing and made a DVD available.
 A weekly air survey indicated about 40 whales (including calves) in the Bay.
 There are very few killer whales spotted in Walker Bay so it’s a popular and safe place for the migrating Right Whales to have their babies.
-Some whale behavior pointed out to us included:
+Some whale behavior included:

 After kayaking we changed into dry clothes and went to nearby Bientangs Cave restaurant overlooking Walker Bay where we continued to spot whales while eating lunch.
 Carved into a century-old cave the restaurant extends over the rocks to the edge of the water.